koverholt/ask-does/README.md

 1. Enable the Firebase API
 2. Deploy a default site
-3. Create an additional site for https://ask-does.web.app
+3. Create an additional site for https://ask-dora.web.app
 4. Configure deploy targets in `.firebaserc` and `firebase.json`
-5. Deploy Ask DOES to Firebase Hosting with `firebase deploy`
+5. Deploy Ask DORA to Firebase Hosting with `firebase deploy`